 Research organisations: what you can claim

 You can collaborate as part of the project team.
-Your own project costs are capped at 50% of the total project costs.
+Your costs are capped at 50% of the total project costs.

-For example, if you’re working on a project that has a total cost of £100,000, your part of the project can only cost up to £50,000.
+For example, if you’re working on a project that has a total cost of £500,000, combined costs for the research organisations involved would be capped at £250,000 (50%).

 Research organisations can apply for funding to cover these costs, up to the full amount.
 In this example, that would be up to £250,000.